Figurative Language in English Literature

 (Commonly Used Figures of Speech)

-The use of figurative language or figures of speech goes back to ancient time.
+The use of figurative language or figures of speech goes back to ancient writings.
 We can find the use of figurative language in writings of Aristotle, Homer, Quintilian and Horace.
-They were among the first writers who theorized about the function and use of figurative language
+They were among the first writers who theorized about the function and use of figurative language.

 What is figurative language?